dirtyrottenscoundrel/hermit-crab/README.md

 ## Overview

-Attempting to keep an operating system clean of the cruft that builds up during software development is a near impossible task. `hermit-crab` automates the drudge work of building a new 'disposable' environment.
+Attempting to keep your OS clean of the cruft that builds up during software development is a near impossible task. `hermit-crab` automates the drudge work of building new 'disposable' environments.

 It uses [Vagrant][vagrant] with [Ansible][ansible] to manage the [configuration][config] and [provisioning][provision] of a virtual machine for development.
-It is a recipe that reflects my preferences and opinions, but will hopefully mature into a project that could be forked and easily adjusted to another's tastes.
+It's a recipe that reflects my preferences and opinions, but will hopefully mature into a project that could be forked and easily adjusted to another's tastes.

-## Features
+## Provides

 - Ubuntu 14.04 Server LTS
 - Dirt simple Ansible scripts written with a single user/machine in mind
 - Minimal Gnome 3 desktop
 - VirtualBox Guest Additions
-- Uses Avahi to register itself on LAN at `<hostname>.local`
+- Avahi to register itself on LAN at `hermit.local`
 - Ruby, NodeJS, and Java 8 runtimes
-- [rbenv][rbenv], [nvm][nvm], [boot-clj][boot]
+- [rbenv][rbenv], [nvm][nvm], [lein][lein], [boot-clj][boot]
-- Provisions dotfiles and useful `~/bin` tools
+- dotfiles and useful `~/bin` tools
 - Vim + Emacs!

 ## Usage